jesse-kaufman/portfolio-site/src/content/projects/evidence-database-rewrite/index.md

 ## Why the rewrite?

 - **Learn Node.js & MongoDB** – Gained hands-on experience in a real-world project
-- **Rethink the Schema** – Optimized data storage and relationships, taking advantage of MongoDB's document storage model
+- **Rethink the schema** – Optimized data storage and relationships, taking advantage of MongoDB's document storage model
-- **Improve Performance** – The original version relied on a **massive SQL join** that caused significant slowdowns in search and initial rendering
+- **Improve performance** – The original version relied on a **massive SQL join** that caused significant slowdowns in search and initial rendering
-- **Simplify the Tech Stack** – Eliminated the need for a separate web server for backend logic
+- **Simplify the tech stack** – Eliminated the need for a separate web server for backend logic

 ## Tech stack